ryanleonbutler/rbo/blog/static/blog/posts/How_to_manage_python_project.md

 ```
 $ poetry init
 ```
-Enter the details in the prompts and at the end you will notice a new file called "pyproject.toml" is created in the root of your new project, if there if not one present already.
+Enter the details in the prompts and at the end you will notice a new file called 'pyproject.toml' is created in the root of your new project, if there if not one present already.

 To manage dependencies you can simply use the 'add', 'remove', 'install' and 'update' commands.
 ```